mobxjs/mobx/docs/best/what-does-mobx-react-to.md

 message.likes.push("Jennifer")
 ```

-This will react with the above sample data, array indexers count as property access.
+This will react with the above sample data because array indexers count as property access.
 But **only** if the provided `index < length`.
-MobX will not track not-yet-existing indices or object properties (except when using maps).
+MobX does not track not-yet-existing array indices.
 So always guard your array index based access with a `.length` check.

 #### Correct: access array functions in tracked function